 We evaluate bone density in our DXA (dual-energy x-ray absorptiometry) Center, the gold standard in bone density measurement.
 It is a safe and painless scan performed in a private, child-friendly room.
 Two x-ray beams, each with different levels of energy, are directed at your child’s bones.
 The amount of energy absorbed by the bones tells us the bone density.

-At the Bone Health Program at Children’s Hospital Boston, we provide comprehensive evaluations and treatment to children and adolescents who have, or are at risk for, low bone density.
+At the Bone Health Program at Boston Children’s Hospital, we provide comprehensive evaluations and treatment to children and adolescents who have, or are at risk for, low bone density.
 We have been treating patients since 2000.

 Low bone density may be associated with several medical conditions, including: